Rožnov pod Radhoštěm: Culture

 Rožnov pod Radhoštěm lies in the cultural region of Moravian Wallachia.
 An international folklore festival called Rožnovské slavnosti ("Rožnov Festivities") is held in the town every year.

 Sights

+The Church of All Saints was built in 1745–1750.
+It replaced an old wooden church from the 16th century.

+The Church of the Evangelical Church of Czech Brethren is a wooden building, built in 1950–1953.
+It is also protected as a cultural monument.

-The town is known for the Wallachian Open Air Museum.
+Rožnov pod Radhoštěm is known for the Wallachian Open Air Museum.
 It is the largest museum of its kind in the country.
 The life of the ancestors and folk architecture are presented in three separate areas called Little Wooden Town, Wallachian Village and Water Mill Valley.
+It is one of the most visited tourist destinations in the Czech Republic.

-On the Hradisko hill is the ruins of the Rožnov Castle.
+On the Hradisko hill is the ruin of the Rožnov Castle.
 After being abandoned and occupied by bandits, it was demolished in 1538.